AgalmicVentures/Werk/README.md

 * `logs`: Logs information about what logs are available.
 * `reload`: Reloads the configuration.
 * `quit`: Quits the application cleanly, running shutdown commands and actions.

-### Historical Data Replay
-Runs without the real time flag set use a `TimeSeriesReplayer` to replay 1 or more data sources (CSV's, PCAP's, etc.) as events.
-This allows for simple testing against multiple sources of historical data.
-* `Application.HistoricalDataSources`: Comma-separated list of paths to historical data sources.

 ## Shutdown
 On shutdown it runs shutdown commands (read from `Application.ShutdownCommands`),